-Please see the following response from Drs.
-Jeri Bullock and Gary Lowder, Co-Directors of Admission, about the University of Utah School of Dentistry response to applicants regarding COVID-19:
+Please see the following response from Dr. Jeri Bullock, Director of Admissions, about the University of Utah School of Dentistry response to applicants regarding COVID-19:

 - If an applicant attends a school that has made system-wide grading changes due to COVID-19, the University of Utah School of Dentistry will be flexible regarding the graded requirements for pre-requisite coursework.